 2) If no resolution/agreement can be found at the field level then both sides should prepare a brief position paper and submit it to the next higher management level within each of the respective organizations.

-3) If there is still no resolution to the dispute then both written briefs will be submitted to ESRD as the lead provincial agency to provide a ruling.
+3) If there is still no resolution to the dispute then both written briefs will be submitted to AAF as the lead provincial agency to provide a ruling.
 Depending on the issue, other provincial departments or agencies with governance authority may be asked to participate in the discussion.

 Depending on the parties involved and the nature of the dispute this process may not always fit the situation.
 However it can still be used to help provide an outline of the “intent” of the process to be followed.